dxos/dxos/docs/docs/guide/tutorial.md

 ### Bootstrap the DXOS Client

-DXOS apps enable users to control their data and identity by storing it in a [vault](./platform/README.md#local-vault-topology) separated from the application.
-In a browser-based environment like this React app, data is stored in persistent browser storage owned by the vault.
-The vault runs inside of a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) which is loaded into the DXOS app via an iFrame.
-The `ClientProvider` bootstraps the vault and iFrame, enabling the application to access the user's identity and data.
+DXOS apps enable users to control their data and identity by storing it in [ECHO and HALO](./platform/README.md#echo-and-halo).
+In a browser-based environment like this React app, data is stored in persistent browser storage.
+ECHO runs inside of a [Shared Worker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
+The `ClientProvider` bootstraps ECHO and HALO, enabling the application to access the user's identity and data.

 ### React Helpers

 The other wrapper components are part of the DXOS [UI system](./react/aurora.md):

-- The `<ServiceWorkerToastContainer>` pops a toast with a reload prompt whenever a new version of the PWA is ready to go.
-- `<ErrorBoundary>` catches errors that bubble up from the application and `<ResetDialog>` provides a user-friendly way to reset the application in the event of a crash.
+- `<ErrorBoundary>` catches errors that bubble up from the application.
 - `<ThemeProvider>` enables default DXOS styles and [`tailwindcss`](https://tailwindcss.com).
-- `<GenericFallback>` is a loading indicator.

 ## Creating a User Identity

 Before an application can read or write user data, the device must be authenticated.
 The first time a user runs a DXOS application, they won't have an identity yet.
-The application needs to prompt them to create one.
+When `useIdentity` is called, an identity is created if one doesn't exist.

 Let's create a simple component called `Counter.tsx`.